data-psl/data-psl.github.io/intensive-week.md

 The list of intensive weeks for 2023-2024 organized by the DATA program of PSL is still under construction.
-Most of these weeks will take place at the PariSanté Campus, PSL University.  **Come with your laptop !**
+Some of these weeks will take place at the PariSanté Campus, PSL University.  **Come with your laptop !**.
+The schedules are for some of them november 2023 (27th of november to the 1st of december 2023) and for the others in March 2024 (from the 4th to the 8th of March 2024).

 The registration will use the [PSL website](https://psl-week.psl.eu/)

+Here is the list of the already confirmed weeks:

+In November 2023:
+- AI for Economics and Finance  (Fabrice Riva)
+- Explainability and Interpretability in Artificial Neural Networks  (Srdjan Ostojic)
+- Ethique et Intelligence Artificielle   (Aida Elamrani)
+- NLP for Social Sciences	(Christophe Benavent)

+In March 2024
+- Digital Humanities meet Artificial Intelligence (Scott Trigg)
+- Machine learning for physics and engineering (David Ryckelynck)
+- 'Green' Artificial Intelligence	(David Cornu)
+- Machine learning in Genomics (Florian Massip)
+- NLP for Social Sciences	(Christophe Benavent)

 # Past editions